-Some of the words used in this ordinance which carry special meanings are listed in the following sections of this article with the special definition following the term defined.
-Words not specially defined in this article or elsewhere in this ordinance shall have the meanings customarily assigned to them by residents of the city who are knowledgeable in municipal affairs and zoning matters in this city.
-Where there is doubt as to meanings of words, they may be officially construed by the building official, subject to review by the board.
+board.

+premises

+"may" is permissive.

+used or occupied".

+For the purposes of this ordinance, certain terms or

+1. All word used in the present tense shall include

+plural number include the singular number.

+4. The word "person" includes "corporation",

+5. The word "shall" is mandatory and the word

+6. The word "lot" includes the words "plot" or

+7. The words "used" or "occupied" includes the

+Some of the words used in this ordinance which

+carry special meanings are listed in the following

+sections of this article with the special definition

+following the term defined.
+Words not specially

+defined in this article or elsewhere in this ordinance

+shall have the meanings customarily assigned to

+them by residents of the city who are

+knowledgeable in municipal affairs and zoning

+matters in this city.
+Where there is doubt as to

+meanings of words, they may be officially construed

+by the building official, subject to review by the

-- 1. Accessory building.
-A building other than and separate from the main building, on the same lot as the main building, occupied by or devoted primarily to an accessory use, such as storage sheds, dog houses, playhouses, and the like. - 2.
+Accessory building.
+A building other than and

+separate from the main building, on the same lot as

+the main building, occupied by or devoted primarily

+to an accessory use, such as storage sheds, dog

 Accessory use.
-A use which is traditionally and customarily incidental to, subordinate to, and devoted exclusively to, the main use or uses of the premises - 3.
-Adult business uses definitions.
+A use which is traditionally and

+customarily incidental to, subordinate to, and

+devoted exclusively to, the main use or uses of the

+houses, playhouses, and the like.

+words "intended", "designed" or "arranged to be

+"copartnership", "association", as well as an

+3. The word "dwelling" includes "residence".

+the future, all words in the singular number

+include the plural number, and all words in the

+"building" includes the word

+words used herein shall be interpreted as follows:

+2.0 Definitions

-A. Adult business uses.
+1. Adult business uses.

-Adult motels.
+A. Adult motels.
 An establishment for temporary lodging where each individual room has a main entry door on the exterior of the building and where rooms are advertised for rent for less than a twelve (12) hour period of time or where rooms are rented at hourly rates, or both.

-Sexually-oriented businesses.
+B. Sexually-oriented businesses.

-- a.
+- i.
 Adult arcade.
-A place to which the public is permitted or invited to view motion pictures, movies, videos, pictures, or other products of image-producing devices, where the images displayed distinguished or characterized by the depicting or describing of "specified sexual activities" "specified anatomical areas". - b.
-Adult book store, adult novelty store, or adult video store.
-A commercial establishment which, as one of its principal purposes, offers for sale or rental for any form of consideration reading materials, photographs, motion pictures, movies, video cassettes or video reproductions, DVDs, other video discs, or other visual representations characterized by the depiction or description of "specified sexual activities" or "specified anatomical areas" or instruments, devises or paraphernalia which are designed use in connection "specified sexual activities". - Adult cabaret.
-A night club, restaurant, or similar commercial establishment which, as one of its principal purposes, features: persons who appear in a state of nudity or semi-nudity; performances which characterized by the exposure of "specified anatomical areas" or by "specified sexual activities"; or, films, motion pictures, video cassettes, slides or other photographic reproductions which are characterized by the depiction or description of "specified sexual activities" or "specified anatomical areas." - d.
-Adult motion picture theater.
-A commercial establishment where, for any form of consideration, clearzoning® films, motion pictures, movies, video cassettes, slides, or similar photographic reproductions are regularly and primarily shown which are characterized by the depiction or description "specified sexual activities" "specified anatomical areas."
+A place to which the public is permitted or invited to view motion pictures, movies, videos, pictures, or other products of imageproducing devices, where the images displayed are distinguished or characterized by the depicting or describing of "specified sexual activities" or "specified anatomical areas". - Adult book store, adult novelty store, or ii. adult video store.
+A commercial establishment which, as one of its principal purposes, offers for sale or rental for any form of consideration reading materials, photographs, films, motion pictures, movies, video cassettes or video reproductions, DVDs, other video discs, or other visual representations characterized by the depiction or description of "specified sexual activities" or "specified anatomical areas" or instruments, devises or paraphernalia which are designed for use in connection with "specified sexual activities". - iii.
+Adult cabaret.
+A night club, restaurant, or similar commercial establishment which, as one of its principal purposes, features: persons who appear in a state of nudity or semi-nudity; live performances which are characterized by the exposure of "specified anatomical areas" or by "specified sexual activities"; or, films, motion pictures, video cassettes, slides or other photographic reproductions which are characterized by the depiction or description of "specified sexual activities" or "specified anatomical areas."